hyperledger/identus-docs/documentation/docs/quick-start.md

 # Quick Start Guide
 ## Introduction into Self Sovereign Identity (SSI) and PRISM

-This quick introduction will get you up and running and immediately productive with PRISM and help you understand how the pieces fit together into an [SSI](documentation/docs/concepts/glossary.md/#self-sovereign-identity) interaction.
+This quick introduction will get you up and running and immediately productive with PRISM and help you understand how the pieces fit together into an [SSI](/docs/concepts/glossary.md/#self-sovereign-identity) interaction.

 ### A typical Self-Sovereign Identity interaction

 ![Component Diagram](/img/component-diagram.png)

 ### An overview of Atala PRISM
-Atala PRISM consists of core components to facilitate typical SSI interactions between [issuers](documentation/docs/concepts/glossary.md/#issuer), [holders](documentation/docs/concepts/glossary.md/#holder), and [verifiers](documentation/docs/concepts/glossary.md/#verifier).
+Atala PRISM consists of core components to facilitate typical SSI interactions between [issuers](/docs/concepts/glossary.md/#issuer), [holders](/docs/concepts/glossary.md/#holder), and [verifiers](/docs/concepts/glossary.md/#verifier).

 #### A Cloud Agent
-A Cloud Agent can issue, hold, and verify [verifiable credentials (VCs)](documentation/docs/concepts/glossary.md/#verifiable-credentials) for any entity and manage [decentralized identifiers (DIDs)](documentation/docs/concepts/glossary.md/#decentralized-identifier) and DID-based connections.
-The PRISM Cloud Agent has an easy-to-use REST API to enable easy integration into any solution and uses [DIDComm V2](documentation/docs/concepts/glossary.md/#didcomm) as a messaging protocol for agent-to-agent communication.
+A Cloud Agent can issue, hold, and verify [verifiable credentials (VCs)](/docs/concepts/glossary.md/#verifiable-credentials) for any entity and manage [decentralized identifiers (DIDs)](/docs/concepts/glossary.md/#decentralized-identifier) and DID-based connections.
+The  Cloud Agent has an easy-to-use REST API to enable easy integration into any solution and uses [DIDComm V2](/docs/concepts/glossary.md/#didcomm) as a messaging protocol for agent-to-agent communication.

 It is maintained as an open source component through the [Hyperledger Lab: Open Enterprise Agent](https://labs.hyperledger.org/labs/open-enterprise-agent.html) organisation.